andredesousa/kubernetes-best-practices/README.md

 Helm plays a vital role in making Kubernetes applications easier to build and test in a continuous integration and delivery pipeline.
 Alternatively, you can use [Kustomize](https://kustomize.io/), a template-free way to customize your application configuration.

-## Isolate Kubernetes nodes

-[Kubernetes Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) must be on a separate network and should not be exposed directly to public networks.
-If possible, you should even avoid direct connections to the general corporate network.
-This is only possible if Kubernetes control and data traffic are isolated.
-Otherwise, both flow through the same pipe, and open access to the data plane implies open access to the control plane.
-Ideally, Nodes should be configured with an ingress controller, set to only allow connections from the master node on the specified port through the network access control list.

 ## Lock down Kubelet

 The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is an agent running on each node, which interacts with container runtime to launch pods and report metrics for nodes and pods.